ufozone/ufozone/README.md

 ## 👨‍💻 Who I am

 More than 20 years of professional experience in software development.
 In special with focus on enterprise software, IT security and high traffic websites.
-Currently working as a business unit manager responsible for finance and controlling.
+Currently working as a business unit manager responsible for project management office, finance and controlling.

 ## 💻 Technologies & Tooling